wearetriple/web-defaults/data.md

           assignedTo={todoAssignees[todo.id].fullName}
           assignedProfilePic={todoAssignees[todo.id].image}
           // Here we transform data if needed.
-          // In this case we want to format time to readable format. time={showTodoTimeStamp ? formatTime(todo.time) : null}
+          // In this case, we want to format time to a readable format. time={showTodoTimeStamp ? formatTime(todo.time) : null}
         />
       ))}